learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

-# Introduction
+# Introduction to Linear Regression - Introduction

 ## Introduction
 In this section, you're going to learn about one of the most basic machine learning models, linear regression!
-Many of the ideas you learn in this section will be the foundational knowledge of more complex machine learning models.
+Many of the ideas you learn in this section will be foundational knowledge for more complex machine learning models.

-## Objectives
-You will be able to:
-* Understand and explain what is covered in this section
-* Understand and explain why the section will help you to become a data scientist

-## Linear Regression

-In this section, we're going to introduce our first machine learning model - linear regression.
-It's really just a fancy way of saying "(straight) line of best fit", but it will introduce a number of concepts that will be important as you continue to learn about more sophisticated models.

 ## Covariance and Correlation